Numerical Investigation on Reactive Flows of Several Practical Applications

 This first subproject targeted the assessment of cyclical variations in internal combustion engines using LES in a Lagrangian-Particle framework.
 HPC facilities for the simulations were required due to the resolution necessary to achieve good results in the complex geometry as well as the run time over several cycles.

 The inhouse solver PsiPhi was employed to simulate 30 consecutive cycles of the optical research engine at the TU Darmstadt.
-A density based framework was used to solve the momentum and scalar transport equations using eight-order CDS supported by a tenth order filter for momentum and TVD for the scalar equations.
+A density based framework was used to solve the momentum and scalar transport equations using eighth-order CDS supported by a tenth order filter for momentum and TVD for the scalar equations.
 Walls and moving parts were modeled using an efficient Lagrangian-Particle and immersed boundary based method.

 Flow fields were compared to assess the validity of the proposed method and simulation.
 Experimental and computational flow fields agreed well.
 An instantaneous snapshot during intake can be seen in Figure 1.